AlibabaCloudDocs/ecs/intl.en-US/Tutorials/Build an application/Build a primary/secondary PostgreSQL architecture.md

 # Build a primary/secondary PostgreSQL architecture

-PostgreSQL is one of the most advanced open source databases.
-ApsaraDB RDS for PostgreSQL is compatible with NoSQL databases.
-It supports efficient queries and plug-in management, and provides secure and stable services.
-This topic describes how to build a primary/secondary PostgreSQL architecture on an ECS instance that runs CentOS 7.
+PostgreSQL is one of the most advanced open source databases and supports NoSQL data types such as JSON, XML, and hstore.
+This topic describes how to build a primary/secondary PostgreSQL architecture on an Elastic Compute Service \(ECS\) instance that runs CentOS 7.

 -   An Alibaba Cloud account is created.
 To create an Alibaba Cloud account, go to the [account registration page](https://account.alibabacloud.com/register/intl_register.htm).
 -   An inbound rule is added to the security group of the instance to allow traffic on port 5432.
 For more information, see [Add security group rules](/intl.en-US/Security/Security groups/Add security group rules.md).